Cinnamomum cambodianum: Uses

 In Cambodia, C. cambodianum is extensively harvested from the wild for local use as a food condiment, traditional medicine, and source of wood.
 The wood is a highly valued timber in Cambodia, normally used for house construction.
 The bark is sometimes chewed with betel.
 In Khmer traditional medicine, the bark is believed to be effective against indigestion, tuberculosis, and for regulation of menstruation.
 For animals it is used as a carminative and digestive.
 C. cambodianum has shown significant anti-allergic properties in laboratory tests.

 C. cambodianum is a non-scented species of cinnamon, but all parts of the stem are aromatic.
 Commercially, the bark of this tree is often used in China for the production of non-scented incense sticks.

 Bioactive compounds

 Cinnamomum cambodianum contains significant concentrations of cinnamaldehyde and eugenol in its volatile oils.

 Conservation

-Although this species has not been assessed for the IUCN Red List, Cinnamomum cambodianum has come under high pressure from over-exploitation and is considered in danger of extinction unless measures are taken to provide adequate protection from illegal logging.
+Cinnamomum cambodianum has come under high pressure from over-exploitation and is considered in danger of extinction unless measures are taken to provide adequate protection from illegal logging.
 The number of mature trees has been reduced significantly and it is difficult to find enough useful sources of germplasm.

 In 2009, C. cambodianum was estimated to be at threat level 4 (where 5 is the most severe) by Bioversity International and others.
+In 2019 the IUCN Red List assessed the species as Critically Endangered.